relativitydev/transfer-api-samples/README.md

 </details>

 #### Search For a Specific File Share
 Using a workspace to drive the selected file share is convenient but does not meet all workflow requirements.
 For example, consider a data migration application to move files from on-premise to RelativityOne.
 In this scenario, the target workspace may not even exist; however, the migration operator knows precisely which file share should be used.
-For scenarios like these, the `IFileStorageSearch` API is provided.
+For scenarios like these, the [File Storage Search](#file-storage-search) API is provided.

 ***Note:**  You must be an admin to retrieve file shares from the instance.
 See [Targeting File Shares](#targeting-file-shares) for more details.*